Centrify Announces Focus on Privileged Access Management, Spins Out IDaaS Business as Idaptive

 Idaptive Next-Gen Access

-Idaptive delivers Next-Gen Access, protecting organisations from data breaches through a Zero Trust approach.
-Organisations may consider approaching Zero Trust by implementing Single Sign-On (SSO), Multi-Factor Authentication (MFA), Enterprise Mobility Management (EMM), and User Behaviour Analytics (UBA) from separate vendors, but disparate solutions leave security and performance gaps, and are difficult to integrate and maintain.
-Idaptive is better equipped to enable a Zero Trust approach to security, with advanced capabilities that intelligently determine the authenticity of a digital user and their device, govern access across an organisation’s resources, and react when risky behaviour is detected.
-With Idaptive, an organisation’s security posture is not only bolstered, but end user experiences are improved making everyone more productive — all without sacrificing best-of-breed features.
+Idaptive delivers Next-Gen Access, protecting organizations from data breaches through a Zero Trust approach.
+Organizations may consider approaching Zero Trust by implementing Single Sign-On (SSO), Multi-Factor Authentication (MFA), Enterprise Mobility Management (EMM), and User Behavior Analytics (UBA) from separate vendors, but disparate solutions leave security and performance gaps, and are difficult to integrate and maintain.
+Idaptive is better equipped to enable a Zero Trust approach to security, with advanced capabilities that intelligently determine the authenticity of a digital user and their device, govern access across an organization’s resources, and react when risky behavior is detected.
+With Idaptive, an organization’s security posture is not only bolstered, but end user experiences are improved making everyone more productive — all without sacrificing best-of-breed features.

 Tweeter